 The obligation to register and have the right to be granted reduced rates for the CO2 excise duties on natural gas and LPG is limited to manufacturers and importers.
-When these entities sell gas to dealers or wholesalers, the recipient shall always invoice at the full excise duty rate.
+When these entities sell gas to non-registered dealers, the recipient shall always invoice at the full excise duty rate.

-Dealers or wholesalers may sell gas at reduced rates to end-users who satisfy the conditions in Section 3-6-7 of the Excise Duties Regulations.
+Dealers may sell gas at reduced rates to end-users who satisfy the conditions in Section 3-6-7 of the Excise Duties Regulations.
 To this end, end-users must provide a confirmation of the business sub-group and clarify the proportion of gas used in connection with industrial production or mining operations.
-The dealer or wholesaler is obligated to archive this documentation.
+The dealer is obligated to archive this documentation.

-The dealer or wholesaler may thereafter settle accounts with the registered undertaking.
-This is done by the dealer or wholesaler presenting a declaration that shows the total amount of gas delivered at reduced rates.
-The registered undertaking may then credit the dealer or wholesaler for the difference between the full rate and the reduced rate.
-A declaration from the dealer or wholesaler must not contain information about the recipient of the gas.
-The registered undertaking must keep such declarations in its accounting archives for these duties.
+The dealer may thereafter settle accounts with his registered or non-registered supplier.
+This is done by the dealer presenting a declaration that shows the total amount of gas delivered at reduced rates.
+The supplier may then credit the dealer for the difference between the full rate and the reduced rate.
+A declaration from the dealer must not contain information about the recipient of the gas.
+The supplier must keep such declarations in its accounting archives for these duties.

 Settlements in arrears may not be done more than once a month.
-The registered undertaking cannot refuse to complete settlements in arrears or claim that the settlement in arrears be done less than once a month.
+The supplier cannot refuse to complete settlements in arrears or claim that the settlement in arrears be done less than once a month.
+Any supplier who has completed a settlement with a dealer, may claim settlement with his own supplier, registered or non-registered.

-The registered undertaking may deduct the credited duties on the next ordinary excise duty return.
+When the supplier is a registered undertaking, he may deduct the credited duties on the next ordinary excise duty return.
 This is done by stating the amount of gas that is credited in tax group 400 with additional code 57.
 This is an additional code that provides for a direct deduction of the excise duty on the return.
 This scheme is comparable with the scheme used for products that come in return to the undertakings warehouses.